dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

 Overlap Mode defines the result of transforming a strip so that it overlaps another strip.

 Shuffle
-   The default behavior.
    The overlapping strip will be moved to the nearest free space so that it does not overlap.
 Overwrite
    The overlapped strip will be overwritten, trimmed or split by the overlapping strip.
 Expand
    All strips on the right side of (each) transformed will be shifted forward to accommodate the overlapping strip.